pid provided in this request (the returned value of the

 user opts to do so.

-.filtered_price = true
+filtered_price = true should

 be hidden in your result set.
 These prices are included in the response